Factbox: Republicans vying to take on Obama in 2012

 HERMAN CAIN

-A radio talk show host and businessman, the 65-year-old Cain was the former chief executive of Godfather's Pizza and chairman of the Federal Reserve Bank of Kansas City's board of directors.
+A radio talk show host and former chief executive of Godfather's Pizza, the 65-year-old Cain was chairman of the Federal Reserve Bank of Kansas City's board of directors.
+Cain has overtaken Romney in some polls.

-Cain's campaign has been mired in controversy after allegations that he sexually harassed women in the 1990s during his tenure as head of the National Restaurant Association.
-Two of four women alleging inappropriate behavior by Cain have accused him in public.
-He has denied the accusations.

-Despite the scandal, Cain has been running close to Romney, overtaking him in some polls.
-At a Republican debate in Michigan he faced only one question on the allegations, which drew boos from the audience for the moderator.

-Cain has never held elected office and portrays himself as a political outsider.
+He has never held elective office and portrays himself as a political outsider.
 He ran an unsuccessful campaign for the Senate in 2004.

-Boosted by strong debate performances and drawing attention for his "9-9-9" tax overhaul plan, Cain has jumped to the top tier of Republican candidates in opinion polls and won support in the conservative Tea Party movement.

 Cain's signature plan would scrap existing U.S. tax codes for a flat 9 percent corporate, income and sales tax.
 Some experts say the sales tax portion of the plan could shift a heavier burden to lower-income earners.